Do you dress for yourself? You know…wear what you want because it pleases you? “Well of course I do!” you exclaim. “Doesn’t everybody?”

 1 | Remember that you are in control of what you do and how you look.

-It really is, ultimately, up to you to decide how you want to dress.
+It really is, ultimately, up to you to decide how you want to dress and what your style will be.
 I understand that pleasing a spouse, partner, significant other or friend might be a consideration.

 When my husband was with me, I loved him so much that I always considered his opinions or preferences when I chose my clothes and outfits.
 But, the bottom line was that I ultimately needed to please myself, too, as well as him.
 And he wanted it that way.